nencki-lobi/emocon-mri/stats/README.md

 # STATS

 Files for producing statistics and figures reporeted in the article.
-Either R markdown or JASP.
+Uses R markdown files, JASP files or Python scripts.

 ## Contents